astronomer/airflow-guides/guides/airflow-scaling-workers.md

 ### Task-level Airflow Settings

+Task-level settings can be used to implement even finer grain control within a specific DAG(s) and are defined in your operators.
+You should look to modify task-level settings if you have specific types of tasks that are known to cause performance issues.

 There are two primary task-level Airflow settings users can define in code:

-- **`pool`** is a way to limit the number of concurrent instances of a specific type of task.
-This is great if you have a lot of Workers or DAG Runs in parallel, but you want to avoid an API rate limit or otherwise don't want to overwhelm a data source or destination.
-For more information, read [Pools](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=pools#pools) in Airflow's documentation.

-- **`task_concurrency`** is a limit to the amount of times the same task can execute across multiple DAG Runs.
+- **`max_active_tis_per_dag`:** Formerly `task_concurrency`.
+This is a limit to the amount of times the same task can run concurrently across all DAG Runs.

   For example, you might set the following in your task definition:

   ```
-  t1 = PythonOperator(pool='my_custom_pool', task_concurrency=14)
+  t1 = PythonOperator(pool='my_custom_pool', max_active_tis_per_dag=14)
   ```

+- **`pool`:** Pools are a way to limit the number of concurrent instances of an arbitrary group of tasks.
+This is useful if you have a lot of workers or DAG runs in parallel, but you want to avoid an API rate limit or otherwise don't want to overwhelm a data source or destination.
+For more information, read our [Airflow Pools Guide](https://www.astronomer.io/guides/airflow-pools).

 ## Executors and Scaling